- Grief & Bereavement

 Sinai Memorial Chapel offers a Mourner Care Program that provides practical case management and a listening ear to help with physical and financial needs, and frequently refers clients to JFCS for those who would benefit from additional support to explore the emotional, spiritual, and psychological aspects of the grieving process in a safe and empathetic environment.

 With Abby and Debbie’s work to mobilize the community, has come an enormous response of compassion and enthusiasm.
-The pair has spearheaded the creation of a Memory Garden, a first-of-its-kind space where those who have experienced these kinds of losses can come to reflect, meditate, and mourn.
+The pair has spearheaded the creation of the world’s first Memory Garden, a space where those who have experienced these kinds of losses can come to reflect, meditate, and mourn.

 “There was an incredible sense of isolation in my moment of loss,” Abby says.
 “It would have been exceptionally meaningful to have some kind of physical Jewish space—such as a cemetery—where the loss wouldn’t have felt disjointed from my community.”

 Abby and Debbie are now busy working mothers who are watching their children grow and thrive.
 But they are also seeing their idea of a special place to mourn coming to fruition.
-Plans for the Memory Garden, located at Sinai Memorial Chapel’s Eternal Home Cemetery in Colma, are in their final design stages, and construction will begin shortly.
-Expected to be completed this year it will be open to all who seek a place of comfort.
+Ground has broken on the Memory Garden, located at Sinai Memorial Chapel’s Eternal Home Cemetery in Colma, and the garden is expected to be completed in early 2020.
+It will be open to all who seek a place of comfort.

 “Our vision is to change how Jewish women experience fertility loss,” says Debbie.
 “We aim to create and embrace thousands of Bay Area Jewish women at a moment of tremendous vulnerability and need.”